riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 product is?".
 It might just take one full-time staff to maintain GW.
 And that's a great outcome.

-1:13:00: Holden: It's possible that GW is just a project that fulfils and important function with a manageable amount of staff and the money moved could keep growing more than the operating expenses keep growing, which would be great.
+1:13:00: Holden: It's possible that GW is just a project that fulfils an important function with a manageable amount of staff and the money moved could keep growing more than the operating expenses keep growing, which would be great.